microsoft/MixedReality-WorldLockingTools-Samples/Tutorial/01_Minimal/01_Minimal.md

 # Minimal World Locking Tools (WLT) setup for a world-locked application

+For streamlined installation using the latest available tools, refer to [this article](https://microsoft.github.io/MixedReality-WorldLockingTools-Unity/DocGen/Documentation/HowTos/UsingWLT/JustWorldLock.html#automated-setup) in the main World Locking Tools documentation.

-This Tutorial will walk you through adding the minimum required subset of the WLT to a project, in order to get world-locked behavior out of all the content in that application, without the need for application maintained WorldAnchors, or any other special behavior.
+This Tutorial will walk you through manually adding the minimum required subset of the WLT to a project, in order to get world-locked behavior out of all the content in that application, without the need for application maintained WorldAnchors, or any other special behavior.

-This tutorial refers to the [01_Minimal](https://github.com/microsoft/MixedReality-WorldLockingTools-Samples/tree/master/Tutorial/01_Minimal) sample for reference, but the same steps would apply when adding to any existing project.
+This tutorial refers to the [01_Minimal](https://github.com/microsoft/MixedReality-WorldLockingTools-Samples/tree/master/Tutorial/01_Minimal) sample for reference.

 The simple application being world-locked here is the simplest possible Unity AR application.
 Note that the setup is even simpler for MRTK applications.
 Any differences between adding to a bare versus MRTK app are noted in the steps.